How Google’s Updates Impact on Web Design and SEO

 Taken all together, what do these updates add up to?
 Basically, Google only wants to give their users search results that are going to be 100% relevant and incredibly useful to what they are looking for.
-You can read about how they combine to create a ‘perfect storm’ for lazy marketers here, but back on the topic in hand, what does the combination of updates mean for web design?
+They combine to create a ‘perfect storm’ for lazy marketers, but back on the topic in hand, what does the combination of updates mean for web design?

 Relevancy is King

 The main thing to take away from this is the idea of relevancy.
 Your website needs to be about a topic and therefore needs to be useful or interesting (read ‘relevant’) for people who are interested in that topic.

 Web design should be tied into this idea of relevancy, and should always be a compliment to what the site is actually supposed to be about.
 This may sound like a trivial thing, but it is amazing to see just how often design and content pull in separate directions.

 If your website looks amazing, but a by-product of that design is that the navigation menu is hidden or difficult to use, you have failed in terms of making your site as useful as it could be to users.
 Google likes original content that is highly relevant, so if you want the search engine to direct people to your site that are going to be interested in what you do, you need to make it crystal clear what it is that you do.

 The actual design of your site is a major factor in the initial decision that users are going to make about whether or not it is something that is going to be of use to them.

 “The actual design of your site is a major factor in the initial decision that users are going to make about whether or not it is something that is going to be of use to them”